Law of Attraction: The Importance of Feeling GoodBy Dr. Margaret Paul

 What you put into your body and how you treat your body has a direct effect on your brain.

 Food itself has either a high or low frequency.
-The highest frequency foods are fresh organic fruits and vegetables.
+The highest frequency foods are clean fresh organic natural foods.
 The low frequency foods are foods that are sugared, packaged, canned, refined, devitalized, fried, or chemical/pesticide-laden.
 Low frequency foods not only draw energy from the body as the body struggles to digest them, but they cause the brain to lose focus and clarity, making it harder to consciously think positive thoughts.

 Drugs and alcohol are also low frequency.
 While you might feel good for the moment, in the long run these substances backfire, causing numbness, anxiety, and depression rather than good feelings.
 If you tune into how you feel, you will discover that all low-frequency substances - food, drugs, alcohol - cause you to feel less than good for days after consuming them.
 Then you want more of the addictive substances to feel good again, creating a vicious circle.
 And the good feeling is not a true good feeling coming from your spiritual connection, so it is still in a low frequency and will hinder your ability to manifest.